nofxx/postgis_adapter/README.markdown

     script/plugin install git://github.com/nofxx/postgis_adapter.git

-If you are using Spatial Adapter, remove it first.
+If you are using Spatial Adapter, *remove it first*.

 ActiveRecord
 ------------